telerik/kendo-ui-core/docs/web/treelist/how-to/hide-edit-fields-on-different-levels.md

 ---
-title: Hide edit fields on different levels
+title: Hide Edit Fields on Different Levels
-page_title: Hide edit fields on different levels
+page_title: Hide Edit Fields on Different Levels | Kendo UI TreeList Widget
-description: Hide edit fields on different levels
+description: "Learn how to hide editors for different columns on different levels in a Kendo UI TreeList widget."
+slug: howto_hideeditfieldsondifferentlevels_treelist
 ---

-# Hide edit fields on different levels
+# Hide Edit Fields on Different Levels

-The example below demonstrates how to hide editors for different columns on different levels.
+The example below demonstrates how to hide editors for different columns on different levels in the Kendo UI TreeList widget.

-#### Example:
+###### Example

 ```html
     <div id="treelist"></div>